schollz/bol/README.md

-# edfs
+# ssed
-encrypted distributed file system
+simple synchronization and encryption of documents

 # Guide

-This filesystem (fs) stores documents.
+`ssed` stores documents.
 A document is composed of entries.
 A single entry has:

 - text content, main data of entry
 - timestamp, date of that entry